Infineon/mtb-example-btsdk-hal-low-power/README.md

    4. Select the **Battery level** characteristic under the **Battery service**.

-   5. Select **Subscribe**.
-CYW20819 will start sending GATT notifications to the mobile device.
+   5. Select **select Subscribe (for Android) / select Listen for notifications (for iOS)**.
+The device will start sending GATT notifications to the LightBlue app.

    6. Note the current readings on the ammeters.
 These are the current in ePDS mode with a connection at a connection interval of 100 ms and notifications being sent every 5 seconds.